 For a long time, it has been said of firms that technical excellence is a given.
 Clients need that, but they are also looking for something else.
 They are looking for a partner.
 They are looking for help to solve some of the bigger challenges that they face.
 Each client will be different, but alongside the legal need, there will be other pressures at play.
 This might be support in reducing costs, it might be help in driving growth in the business, and it might be the need for the internal buyer to look good before their stakeholders.
 Understanding these needs expands the brief but provides an opportunity to truly delight clients.

 Legal design – diverse thinking in action

-Lawbox are one example of a Legal Design agency that are using the approach to elevate the client experience.
-Lawbox have taken a rigid area of law – regulation – to the next level.
+Lawbox is one example of a Legal Design agency that is using the approach to elevate the client experience.
+Lawbox has taken a rigid area of law – regulation – to the next level.
 They work with finance businesses, for whom regulation is non-negotiable.
-In applying design thinking, the contracts that sit at the heart of their clients’ businesses serve not only their regulatory purpose, but they also delight their clients’ customers.
+In applying design thinking, the contracts that sit at the heart of their client’s businesses serve not only their regulatory purpose but also delight their clients’ customers.
 The contract becomes part of the branding of the client and this important touch point can serve to tell the history of the company and demonstrate how things are done differently.
 By bringing in design thinking – diverse thinking – the end user becomes more of a focus.
 Compliance with regulation can become something that works for the user and not against it.